ArthurGalvincio/sentiment-analyzer-streamlit/README.md

-# Sentiment Analyzer 🎉
+# Sentiment Analyzer 🧠

 Welcome to the **Sentiment Analyzer** project!
-This project is developed as part of the "Special Topics in Bioinformatics" course and aims to create an easy-to-use web application for sentiment analysis using artificial intelligence.
+This project is developed as part of the "Programming in Bioinformatics and NLP" course and aims to create an easy-to-use web application for sentiment analysis using artificial intelligence.
 The application is designed specifically for processing and analyzing texts in Portuguese.

 ## 📋 Project Description